 Section I. Executive Board Meetings

-4. Consensus building will be encouraged with regards to decision making; however, in the event of gridlock as determined by the DSA, a simple majority vote will decide the issue with the President voting only in the case of a tie.
+4. Consensus building will be encouraged with regards to decision making; however, in the event of gridlock as determined by the DSA, a simple majority vote will decide the issue.
+The president shall be the tie-breaking vote.

 Section IV.
 Advisor